Sharpness-Aware Minimization Can Hallucinate Minimizers: Existence of hallucinated minimizers

-Importantly, the existence of a hallucinated minimizer also holds when $x_\star$ is a \emph{local} minimizer, provided that $f$ has a locally Lipschitz gradient.
-See Appendix~\ref{app:thm1ext} for details.
+Importantly, the existence of a hallucinated minimizer also holds when $x_\star$ is a \emph{local} minimizer, provided that $f$ has a locally Lipschitz gradient; see Appendix~\ref{app:thm1ext} for details.

-The proof of Theorem~\ref{main:thm1} reveals the conditions under which a hallucinated minimizer is likely to arise.
-Figure~\ref{fig:thm1} illustrates the core idea: given a minimizer $x_\star$, $x_h$ satisfies $x_\star = x_h + \rho \frac{\nabla f(x_h)}{\|\nabla f(x_h)\|}$.
+\paragraph{When hallucinated minimizers arise.} The proof of Theorem~\ref{main:thm1} reveals conditions under which hallucinated minimizers are likely to arise.
+Figure~\ref{fig:thm1} illustrates the core mechanism: the construction enforces $x_\star = x_h + \rho \frac{\nabla f(x_h)}{\|\nabla f(x_h)\|} = x_h^+$.
 This means that at $x_h$, the gradient points directly toward $x_\star$.
-However, near a minimizer, the gradient typically points outward, making it difficult to identify such $x_h$ in its immediate neighborhood.
-To resolve this, Theorem~\ref{main:thm1} requires the presence of a nearby maximizer, which allows the gradient to align in the desired direction and thus necessitates nonconvexity of the objective.

-The proof also shows that the perturbation radius $\rho$ must exceed the distance between minimizer and the maximizer, since $x_h$ is the farthest point from $x_\star$ on the superlevel set $C_{\varepsilon}$.
-Because $x_h \in C_\varepsilon$, a hallucinated minimizer is located near the maximizer.
-This implies that hallucinated minimizers are typically associated with high loss values.

-Taken together, these observations suggest that hallucinated minimizers generally arise in nonconvex objectives containing both local maximizers and minimizers, and that they tend to occur near a local maximizer within a high-loss region.
+Near a minimizer, gradients typically point away from the minimizer, so such an alignment is hard to obtain locally.
+The presence of a nearby maximizer provides a region where gradients can align in the required direction, which explains why nonconvexity is essential.
+The construction is also inherently a large-$\rho$ phenomenon: it yields radii satisfying $\rho=\|x_\star-x_h\|\ge \|x_\star-x^\bullet\|$, and the hallucinated minimizer $x_h$ lies near the maximizer region (inside $C_\varepsilon$).